 Helps move water retention away.
 It also helps to move toxins and waste from the lymph nodes, which is detoxifying and helps with the appearance of the skin as it removes dead skin cells and replenishes them, also helping to sooth the muscles. use Lucy Bee Coconut Oil for the health benefits.
 It’s important to drink lots of water after a massage, to flush out all the toxins from the body.

 We all know moving does wonders to our body from both a mental to physical point of view.
 No excuses – even a light walk helps to get rid of the appearance of cellulite

 Drinking water gets everything moving, so make sure you’re drinking at least 1.5 to 2 litres a day.
-Add lemon for extra detoxifying purposes.

 Some salons also offer treatments for cellulite like deep tissue massage, lymphatic drainage massage, vacuum suction styled treatments and G5 massage.

 Obvious things like processed foods, excess salt, alcohol, sugar, unhealthy fatty foods, caffeine, smoking etc. should all be avoided in the ‘fight’ against cellulite.
 You can read our blog about The Western Diet and Obesity, which includes processed foods, here.